Counseling Degrees & Licenses in Arkansas

 Harding University, established in 1924, is a private liberal arts university that is the largest private university in Arkansas.
 The College of Education’s Mental Health and Wellness department includes master of science degrees in marriage and family counseling/therapy, professional school counseling, clinical mental health counseling, and an educational specialist program in counseling.
 In addition, the school offers a certificate in counseling skills.

 Students who complete the marriage and family counseling/therapy program can graduate and immediately pursue licensure for both LMFT and LPC.
-The professional school counseling program is approved by the Arkansas Department of Education.
-The clinical mental health counseling program can lead to professional credentialing as a Licensed Professional Counselor or Clinical Mental Health Counselor.
+The professional school counseling program is approved by the Arkansas Department of Education and meets current course requirements for K-12 licensure/practice for counseling in public or private schools, including higher education.
+The clinical mental health counseling program can lead to professional credentialing as a Licensed Professional Counselor or Clinical Mental Health Counselor and prepares professionals to practice in various settings, such as schools, community, mental health, private practice and ministry.

 The educational specialist in counseling program prepares candidates to become practitioners in three concentrations with additional credits completed: marriage and family counseling/therapy (15 credits), professional clinical mental health counseling (15 credits), and professional school counseling (12 credits).